 1. Set some screen boundaries and stick with them.
 Screens are one of the top things parents argue with their kid about.
 Don’t keep having the same arguments without making changes to resolve your issues.
 So, set some screen rules, get the kids’ buy-in, and move on together.
 To help you make changes, pick up a copy of my ebook Screen Freedom here.

 2. Go see a movie or show together.
 A shared movie is a nice night out, time together and a conduit to open up communication about all kinds of themes.
-My son and I have regular ‘mate nights‘ and we’ve had the best conversations as a result.
+My son and I have regular ‘mate nights‘ (he hates it when I call it that… so not helping) and we’ve had the best conversations as a result.

 3. Ask specific questions.
 A “how are you?” is most likely to result in a “fine”, but a “What did you like best about X?” or “how did Y make you feel?” can elicit some surprising answers.
 You can really go to town by asking questions about their thoughts on all kinds of things, not just their daily life.
 Try something like: “If you were given $100 what would you spend it on?”
 Or “What country seems the most different to Australia?”